How to Freeze Peppers

 Cut your peppers to remove the seeds and inner membrane.
 I prefer to use my hands (don’t forget your gloves) for this step as I find it easier to pull the seeds and membrane out rather than slice it.

-SLCG Pro Tip: If you are looking for hot and spicy peppers, leave the seeds in along with the membrane. the more you leave, the hotter they will be.
+SLCG Pro Tip: If you want spicy or even hot peppers, you can opt to leave the seeds in along with the membrane.
+The more you leave, the hotter they will be.

 Step #6.
 Dice in equal sizes

-This dicer has saved so much time and ensures my dices are uniform in size.
-Why is that important?
-Because when cooking, the closer they are in size, the more uniformly they will cook.
+This dicer has saved me so much time and ensured my dices are uniform in size.

 I use the Vidalia Chop Wizard that I purchased many years ago.
 It still works great, is easy to clean, and can be used with just about any veggie.